 - If you product requires financing, get a copy of your credit report

-- Ensure that the seller has the appropriate licensure
+- Ensure that the seller has the appropriate license

 - Get copies of guarantees and warranties